discus-sions/TownOfHost-TheOtherRoles/README.md

 Team : Impostors<br>
 Basis : Shapeshifter<br>

 The Grenadier is an Impostor who can shapeshift to blind nearby crewmates.
-During this time, you may kill undetected.<br>
+During this time, you can kill maybe undetected.<br>

 ### Ying Yanger

 Team : Impostors<br>
 Basis : Impostor<br>

-The Ying Yanger is an Impostor with the ability to make two crewmates kill each other once within kill range of each other.<br>
+The Ying Yanger is an Impostor with the ability to make two crewmates kill each other once they are in range of each other.<br>

 ### Pickpocket

 Team : Impostors<br>
 Basis : Impostor<br>

-The Pickpocket is an Impostor who steals the votes of players they kill.<br>
+The Pickpocket is an Impostor who steals the votes of the players that they kill.<br>
 These votes stack up, which can make the Pickpocket very powerful.<br>

 ### Cleaner